-A student will be awarded an Associate's in Applied Science Degree in Nursing if the following requirements are met:
+A student will be awarded an Associate in Applied Science Degree in Nursing if the following requirements are met:

 - 1. Satisfactory completion of the program with a grade of "80%" or above in all courses and satisfactory clinical evaluations. - 2.
-Successfully complete designated Standardized Comprehensive Exams at the established benchmark stated in the Integrated Nursing Concepts Course Syllabus. - 3.
-Returns of all school property and meets all financial obligations to the college - 4.
-Meet all requirements for program completion by the official last day of academic activity for the program for which the student is enrolled in.
+Successfully completes designated Standardized Comprehensive Exams at the established benchmark stated in the Integrated Nursing Concepts Course Syllabus. - 3.
+Returns all school property and meets all financial obligations to the college. - 4.
+Meets all requirements for program completion by the official last day of academic activity for the program for which the student is enrolled in.